 The Busy Family: Blue Cash Preferred® Card from American Express

-If you’re feeding two or more kids, you likely spend enough on groceries to max out that $6,000 per year cap on the American Express Blue Cash Preferred.
+If you’re feeding two or more kids, you likely spend enough on groceries to max out that $6,000 per year cap on the Blue Cash Preferred® Card from American Express.
 Add the gas you buy to shuttle the kids around town and your back-to-school shopping at local department stores, and you could be looking at hefty cash back.
-If you have the credit to qualify for this card, you can easily out-earn the $95 annual fee just by using it consistently.
+If you have the credit to qualify for this card, you can easily out-earn the $95 ($0 introductory annual fee in the first year) annual fee just by using it consistently.
 And if you don’t meet the credit qualifications, the American Express Blue Cash Everyday comes in a close second.

 The Stockpiler: Chase Freedom